kristianmandrup/gitea-agent/Readme.md

 ];
 ```

-These are then registered with the AI, such as OpenAI using the relevant adapter, such as:
+These are then registered with the AI, such as OpenAI, using the relevant adapter, such as:

 ```ts
 const aiAdapter = new OpenAIAdapter();